How to reach at-home consumers in a homebody economy

 The adage “Know your audience” has never been more relevant, with somewhat unpredictable consumer trends changing the audiences brands may have thought were set in stone.
 As more consumers were forced to shop online because of the pandemic (e-commerce now makes up 16.1% of all U.S. sales, up from 11.8% in the first quarter of 2020) businesses everywhere encountered unexpected customers.

 To provide the enjoyable customer experience people expect, marketers need to dig into their customer data to better understand who they’re serving.
 Personalization isn’t just about meeting the expectations of the customers you already know and love — you’ve got to capture (and retain) the interest of these new customers, too.

-Faraday recommends introducing third-party data into the mix, as it can help round out brands’ understanding of their customers and aid in personalization efforts that go beyond web-based activity.
+Leveraging responsibly sourced consumer data can help round out brands’ understanding of their customers and aid in personalization efforts that go beyond web-based activity.
 By enhancing customer profiles, third-party data also bolsters targeted marketing strategies by making segmentation by customer type or persona more precise.

 Advertising to the homebody economy

 When executing targeted marketing strategies, an omnichannel approach is more necessary than ever.
 Right now, brands have the chance to get in front of consumers they may never otherwise engage with because so many marketing channels are in play.

 Between social media, OTT, and digital ads, brands should be capitalizing on the availability of the at-home consumer audience.
 Consumers’ media consumption is at a high, opening up lucrative marketing opportunities — not because there’s necessarily more ad space, but because there are more eyes on screens these days.

 Radio and podcast ads aren’t out of the question either — though not as many people are commuting to work, Nielsen reported that 75% of people say they listen to music during the workday, and 40% of those listeners do daily.
 In light of this, brands should consider including placing ads where their audiences tune in.